Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Problem Formulation

+Like in any control problem, at any time $t$, the controller incurs a cost $c_t(y_t,u_t)$, which is a function of the output and the control input.
+In addition to the system parameters being unknown, the sequence of cost functions $c_{1:T}$ and the disturbances $w_{1:T}$ for the duration $T$ is arbitrary and unknown a priori.
+We assume that the full cost function $c_t(\cdot, \cdot)$ and the disturbance $w_t$ are revealed to the controller after its action at $t$.
+Such a feedback is typical in online control and optimization and is termed the full information feedback.
+The difference here compared to a standard online control formulation is the feedback of the disturbance $w_t$.
+Thus, a control policy has the following information by any time $t$: (i) the cost functions and the disturbances till $t-1$, $c_{1:t-1}$ and $w_{1:t-1}$, (ii) the control inputs till $t-1$, $u_{1:t-1}$, and (iii) the observations till $t$, $y_{1:t}$.
+Let $\Pi_I$ denote the set of policies that satisfy this information setting.

-The primary goal is to design a control policy that minimizes the regret for the stated control problem, i.e., \beq \min_{\pi \in \Pi_I} R_T(\pi). \eeq In many cases, since the regret minimization problem itself can be hard, the typical goal is to design a policy that achieves sub-linear regret scaling, i.e., a regret that scales as $T^\alpha$ with $T$, with a $\alpha < 1$ that is minimal.
-Such a regret scaling implies that asymptotically the realized costs converge to that of the best policy from the comparator class.
-Our objective is to design an adaptive policy that can track the time variations and achieve sub-linear regret up to the variations in the system.
-We state the assumptions below.
+We denote a control policy by $\pi$.
+The state, output, and the control input under the policy is denoted by $x^\pi_t, y^\pi_t$ and $u^\pi_t$ respectively.
+Given that the cost functions and disturbances are only revealed incrementally, one step at a time, the control policy will have to be adapted online as and when the controller gathers information to achieve the best performance over a period of time.
+Like in a standard online control problem, we characterize the performance of a control policy over a finite time by its {\it regret}.
+We denote the regret of a policy $\pi$ over a duration $T$ with respect to a policy class $\Pi_\mathcal{M} \in \Pi_I$ by $R_T(\pi)$: \beq R_T(\pi) = \underbrace{\sum_{t=1}^T c_t(y^\pi_t, u^\pi_t)}_{\tn{Policy Cost}} - \underbrace{\min_{\kappa \in \Pi_\mathcal{M}} \sum_{t = 1}^T c_t(y^\kappa_t, u^\kappa_t)}_{\tn{comparator cost}}. \eeq The primary goal is to design a control policy that minimizes the regret for the stated control problem.
+Since the regret minimization problem is typically hard, a typical goal is to design a policy that achieves sub-linear regret, i.e., a regret that scales as $T^\alpha$ with $T$, with a $\alpha < 1$ that is minimal.
+Such a regret scaling implies that the realized costs converge to that of the best policy from the comparator class asymptotically.
+Our objective is to design an adaptive policy that can track time variations and achieve sub-linear regret.
+We note that the regret defined above is static regret.
+Later, we present the extension to dynamic regret, which is a notion that is more suitable for time-varying dynamical systems.